 As much as you want your baby to smell heavenly all day, it’s best to choose a cleanser that is free of any scent.
 Perfume, as well as soap and alcohol, is a known skin irritant that can cause an allergic reaction.
 The same goes for natural fragrances, such as plant extracts or essential oils.
 Although natural products may seem gentler, they are not necessarily a safer bet.

 When looking for a baby-care product, the fewer ingredients the better.
 Familiarise yourself with the ingredients and claims used on product labels such as ‘alcohol-free’ or ‘fragrance-free’ to become more savvy in looking after your baby’s skin.

 Moisturise to keep hydrated

 Massaging a bit of moisturising cream onto your little one’s skin can increase hydration after a bath.
 However, it’s best not to use the same product on your baby as you do on your own body.
-Find a moisturiser that’s especially formulated for the sensitive skin of babies – it should be a fragrance-free, hypoallergenic ointment or cream, rather than a lighter lotion.
+Find a moisturiser that’s specially formulated for the sensitive skin of babies – it should be a fragrance-free, hypoallergenic ointment or moisturising cream, rather than a lighter lotion.

 Skip the night-time bath

 Many parents tend to obsess over keeping their baby clean, making sure their little ones don’t go to bed without some bath time.
 The thing is babies don’t need much cleaning at all.

 In fact, it is recommended to bathe an infant only three times a week or less to keep the skin from drying out.
 Excessive washing can dry out the skin.

 So unless your baby absolutely needs a bath before being put to bed, consider simply wiping them clean with water instead.